-Commuting between Randers and Aarhus or Aalborg can be done with a minimum of stress on your part, as you can leave the driving to someone else.
+You can commute between Randers and Aarhus or Aalborg with a minimum of stress, as you can leave the driving to someone else.

 For those who prefer to drive by car, Randers is perfectly situated between Aalborg and Aarhus with the major motorway E45 connecting the cities.